sabajt/OdinSDL3GPUDemo/README.md

 Small game engine example using SDL3 GPU and Odin.
 This is a 2 player asteroids-like game featuring screen wrapping, waves of unique enemies and supports thousands of models / particles on the screen at once.

 ## Fixed timestep game loop
-To achieve a smooth 60 fps, the update and render loop is controlled with a fixed timestep: see the `AppIterate` function of `main.odin`.
-The implementation is based on Glenn Fiedler's article: https://gafferongames.com/post/fix_your_timestep/.
+To achieve a smooth 60 fps, the update and render loop is controlled with a fixed timestep: see the [AppIterate](https://github.com/sabajt/OdinSDL3GPUDemo/blob/a42ef477e8316791aea1f4622b25cacd9df50ca8/main.odin#L58) function of `main.odin`.
+The implementation is based on Glenn Fiedler's article: https://gafferongames.com/post/fix_your_timestep/, and has the nice property of creating deterministic simulations.

-The simulation runs precisely every 16 Milliseconds, via the `update()` function.
-The rendering (`render(dt)`) is decoupled from the the simulation update so will run as fast as needs to.
-The delta time is calculated using an accumulator (`lag_time`) and passed into the render function to interpolate everything which is drawn, so animations appear smooth.
-Here is an example of interpolating previous and current rendering from `pack_radius_particle`:
+The simulation runs precisely every 16 Milliseconds, via the [update](https://github.com/sabajt/OdinSDL3GPUDemo/blob/a42ef477e8316791aea1f4622b25cacd9df50ca8/update.odin#L7) function.
+The [rendering function](https://github.com/sabajt/OdinSDL3GPUDemo/blob/a42ef477e8316791aea1f4622b25cacd9df50ca8/render.odin#L10C1-L10C7) is decoupled from the the simulation update so will run as frequently as possible.
+Delta time is calculated using an accumulator, `lag_time`, and passed into the render function to interpolate everything which is drawn, so animations appear smooth.
+Here is an example of interpolating previous and current rendering from [pack_radius_particle](https://github.com/sabajt/OdinSDL3GPUDemo/blob/a42ef477e8316791aea1f4622b25cacd9df50ca8/pack_particle.odin#L31):

 ```
 blend_t := math.lerp(p.last_t, p.t, dt)